JONATHAN S. COE, LT, USN

 From researcher Kathy Franz:

-Neither the plane nor his body were found.
+Neither the plane nor his body were recovered.
 Memorial services were held at Grace Episcopal Church in Newport News.

-Survivors were his father Charles Bernard, a shipyard engineer; mother Anne; his wife, the former Anne Windler whom he married on June 12, 1955; sons Jonathan and Dana; daughter Elizabeth; and three sisters Ann, Phoebe and Catherine.
+Survivors were his wife and children; father Charles Bernard, a shipyard engineer; mother Anne; and three sisters Ann, Phoebe and Catherine.

 Jon has a memorial marker in Michigan.